Speaker of the House of Representatives of the Philippines: 21st century

 Former president and Pampanga representative Gloria Macapagal Arroyo (fourth from right) is sworn into office by Ang Kabuhayan Partylist representative Dennis Laogan (third from left) as the first female speaker of the House on July 23, 2018.

+Arnulfo Fuentebella had the shortest tenure as speaker in history, serving for 72 days.

 After the House impeached president Joseph Estrada, representative Harlin Abayon of Northern Samar moved to vacate the speaker’s chair, and Arnulfo Fuentebella was elected over Villar on November 13, 2000.
 Estrada was then overthrown by the Second EDSA Revolution in 2001, and the House was reorganized when Alan Peter Cayetano of Taguig moved to vacate the chair once more, leading to the election of Feliciano Belmonte Jr. as the new speaker four days into Gloria Macapagal Arroyo’s presidency.
 De Venecia was reelected during the 12th, 13th, and 14th Congresses until he was removed in favor of fellow Lakas partymate Prospero Nograles in 2008.

 Feliciano Belmonte Jr., who became a member of the Liberal Party in 2009, was reelected as House speaker in 2010 and 2013.

 At the beginning of the 17th Congress, Pantaleon Alvarez, an ally and PDP–Laban partymate of president Rodrigo Duterte, was elected by the majority of House members.
 He served until shortly before Duterte’s third State of the Nation Address, when the House informally convened to install former president and Pampanga representative Gloria Macapagal Arroyo as speaker.
 Arroyo became the first and only woman to serve as speaker, and the lone female to preside over either house of Congress.
 Alvarez disputed her appointment, as his allies adjourned the session to block the declaration of the leadership as vacant.
 The address was delayed for about half an hour while the president met with both representatives separately, resulting in an agreement that Alvarez would sit at the rostrum during the address, with Arroyo’s election formalized afterwards through a resolution.
 This marked the only instance in Philippine history where the speaker-elect who had taken the oath before the president’s address did not sit beside the president.